-The Condensed Statement of Revenues, Expenses, and Changes in Net Position shows an increase in net position of \$5.15 million for the fiscal year.
-The total operating loss for fiscal year 2018 was \$89.37 million.
-Since the State of North Carolina's appropriations and significant noncapital grants revenue are not included within operating revenue per GASB, the University shows a significant operating loss.
+The Condensed Statement of Revenues, Expenses, and Changes in Net Position shows an increase in net position of \$2.13 million for the fiscal year.
+The total operating loss for fiscal year 2019 was \$92.10 million.
+Since the State of North Carolina's appropriations and significant student financial aid revenue are not included within operating revenue per GASB, the University shows a significant operating loss.

 The University strives to provide students with the opportunity to obtain a quality education.
 Future University enrollments may be affected by a number of factors, including the national economy and any material increase in tuition and/or other mandatory charges.
 Changes in funding from the State of North Carolina may influence costs to students and the ability to continue normal operations.
-State appropriations are a critical source of funding for the University.
+State appropriations remain a critical source of funding for the University.

 State appropriations are received through an allotment and requisition system from the North Carolina Office of State Budget and Management and the North Carolina Office of State Controller.
 There is no direct connection between the amount of tuition revenues collected by the University and the amount of state funds appropriated in any given year.
-For the fiscal year beginning July 1, 2017, and ending June 30, 2018, the appropriations from the State to the University were \$53.12 million for operations and \$7.04 million for capital projects.
+For the fiscal year beginning July 1, 2018, and ending June 30, 2019, the appropriations from the State to the University were \$54.80 million for operations and \$2.04 million for capital projects.